-The Southeastern Chemical Biology Symposium will take place Friday, April 14th at University of Georgia in Athens, Georgia.
+The second joint annual Southeastern & Greater Atlanta Chemical Biology Chemical Biology Symposium will take place Tuesday, May 14th at University of Georgia in Athens, Georgia.
 The conference will feature talks by faculty, post-doctoral scholars, graduate students, and undergraduate students selected from submitted abstracts.
 The symposium will include a poster session to facilitate discussion and collaborative interactions between scientists from all career stages.
 The keynote presentation will conclude the event.

 Y. George Zheng

 St. Jude Children’s Hospital

 Dr. Nathanael Gray is the Nancy-Lurie Marks Professor of Biological Chemistry and Molecular Pharmacology at Harvard Medical School and the Dana Farber Cancer Institute.
 Nathanael leads the Dana Farber Program in Chemical Biology and manages a research laboratory.